cabol/nebulex/guides/getting-started.md

   children = [
     Blog.Cache,             # Previous created local cache
-    Blog.DistCache,         # Distributed cache
+    Blog.PartitionedCache,         # Partitioned cache
-    Blog.DistCache.Primary, # Local cache that will be used by the distributed cache Blog.Multilevel         # Multilevel cache
+    Blog.PartitionedCache.Primary, # Local cache that will be used by the partitioned cache Blog.Multilevel         # Multilevel cache
   ]